lindseyolson/blocks-blocks-blocks/README.md

-#### Blocks Blocks Blocks: jQuery
+#### blocks-blocks-blocks: jQuery practice
 ##### 5/18/2017
+Beginning
+One of the first exercises built from scratch with jQuery.

-Created a button that makes a square box every time it is clicked.
+Create a button that makes a square box every time it is clicked.
 Created function that made each box load with a random color.
 Created function to turn boxes black when clicked on.